wiseman-timelord/Auto-CPP-Local/README.md

 ### NOTATION:
 - If we re-implement image generation, stable-diffusion 2.1 model in GGUF here `https://huggingface.co/jiaowobaba02/stable-diffusion-v2-1-GGUF`.
 - No gradio interface, scripts are too large as it is for AI programming.
 At least not for now, until I have full release, at which point I will produce a decision.
-- Optimally I want 2 models, user would be `director`, and frank model would be `assistant-director` and `liason-officer` and `agent manager`, and Qwen would be `task agents` and `product designer/creator`, Something like that.
+- Optimally I want 2 models, user would be `director` and `creative artist`, and frank model would be `assistant-director` and `liason-officer` and `agent manager`, and Qwen would be `task agents` and `programmers`, Something like that.

 # DISCLAIMER
 - This fork AutoCPP-Lite, is a experimental application, and is provided "as-is" without any warranty, express or implied.
 By using this software, you agree to assume all risks associated with its use, including but not limited to data loss, system failure, or any other issues that may arise.
 But be safe in knowing, you will not incur any more Online fees for usage of what is essentially Auto-GPT.